Riboflavin: How This B-Vitamin Could Change the Sport of Ultra-Running

 In 2016, researchers performed a double-blind, placebo-controlled trial on participants at one of the most iconic ultra-marathons of all time: The Western States 100-Miler.
 Researchers split up participating runners into a control group or a placebo group.
 The controlled group received a riboflavin capsule both before the race and again at mile 56, the other group received a placebo at both intervals.
 Participants in the study rated their soreness and muscle pain before the race, during, immediately after, and for 10 additional days.

 The results were significant.
 The runners that received the riboflavin reported significantly less muscle pain and soreness during and immediately after the race.
-While this is newer research into this area, the findings suggest that riboflavin may be a highly beneficial supplement to decrease soreness and aid in performance of ultra-runners.
+While this is newer research into this area, the findings suggest that riboflavin may be a highly beneficial supplement to decrease soreness and aid in the performance of ultra-runners.

 What Does Riboflavin Do in the Body?